 6. Software, Game, Web & Mobile Apps Development

 Programming and software development is a huge part of the world of digitalization.
-Most technology needs to have code written, tested, and maintained by humans (for now).
+Most technology needs to have code written, tested, and maintained by humans (for now) meaning this skill is in high demand.

 That means that programming can be a lucrative side hustle or a full-time job.
 With it being a booming industry, there’s a ton of cash to be made.
 Mark Zuckerberg, the founder of Facebook, is a social media developer.
-He’s worth a ton as if you didn’t know.
+He’s not worth an average salary, but rather a ton.
 There are no limits to what you can make with the right ideas or companies backing you.

 7. Video or Podcast Editing